SSWConsulting/enterprise-musicstore-ui-angular2/src/SSW.MusicStore.Web/README.md

 2. Run the command `dnu restore`
 3. Run `npm install` from the command line for the SSW.MusicStore.Web project
 4. Run `gulp` will create a dist folder
-4. Run dnx web from the command line for the SSW.MusicStore.Web project and navigate to localhost:5000/dist/app to view the site in the browser
+4. Run dnx web from the command line for the SSW.MusicStore.Web project and navigate to localhost:5000/dist/app to view the site in the browser=form